Chart Color Schemes

 Newmarket displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-The dwelling structure in Newmarket, as per the latest Census, consisted of 54.6% houses and 45.4% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-In comparison, Brisbane metro had 36.5% houses and 63.6% other dwellings.
-Home ownership in Newmarket was at 23.4%, with the remaining dwellings either mortgaged (30.3%) or rented (46.4%).
-The median monthly mortgage repayment in Newmarket was $2,167, aligning with Brisbane metro's average.
-The median weekly rent figure in Newmarket was $383, compared to Brisbane metro's $410.
-Nationally, Newmarket's median monthly mortgage repayments were higher at $2,167 compared to the Australian average of $1,863.
-Similarly, rents in Newmarket exceeded the national figure of $375.
+The dwelling structure in Newmarket, as per the latest Census, was 54.6% houses and 45.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+In Brisbane metro, this was 36.5% houses and 63.6% other dwellings.
+Home ownership in Newmarket was 23.4%, with mortgaged dwellings at 30.3% and rented ones at 46.4%.
+The median monthly mortgage repayment in the area was $2,167, aligning with Brisbane metro's average.
+The median weekly rent figure was $383, compared to Brisbane metro's $410.
+Nationally, Newmarket's mortgage repayments were higher at $2,167 versus Australia's average of $1,863, and rents were also higher at $383 against the national figure of $375.

 Frequently Asked Questions - Housing